Senate confirms Alex Acosta as Trump’s secretary of labor

 Acosta has been a federal prosecutor, a civil rights chief at the Justice Department and a member of the National Labor Relations Board.
-He will arrive at the top post with relatively little clear record on some of the top issues facing the administration over key pocketbook issues, such as whether to expand the pool of American workers eligible for overtime pay.
+He will arrive at the top Labor post with relatively little clear record on some of the key pocketbook issues facing the administration, such as whether to expand the pool of American workers eligible for overtime pay.

 Acosta wasn’t Trump’s first choice for the job.
 Former fast food CEO Andrew Puzder withdrew his name from consideration last month, on the eve of his confirmation vote, after becoming a political headache for the new administration.